robojeb/pcg_rand/README.md

  some extra performance and reduces indirection.
 It also means that it is now easier to implement new streams and multipliers because you aren't bound to using the three things in PcgConsts.
+ * (7/31/2018): Remembered to update the README (including changelog).
+Migrated to using the `rand: 0.5` crate which involves new methods.
+Most of the functions are now not based on macro's but instead are fully generic and utilize the `num-traits` wrapping traits as needed.
+Additionally the crate now has support for using the native `u128` since that is stable in Rust now.
+This pushes the minimum Rust version to 1.26.